Argolic Gulf

 The Argolic Gulf (Αργολικός κόλπος), also known as the Gulf of Argolis, is a gulf of the Aegean Sea off the east coast of the Peloponnese, Greece.
 It is about 50 km long and 30 km wide.
-Its main port is Nafplio, at its northwestern end.
-At the entrance to the gulf is the island Spetses.
-This gulf and its islands are sometimes combined with the Saronic Gulf and Saronic Islands, with the result called the Argo-Saronic Gulf and the Argo-Saronic Islands.
+Its main port is Nafplio, located at its northwestern end.
+At the entrance to the gulf lies the island of Spetses.

+This gulf and its islands are sometimes combined with the Saronic Gulf and the Saronic Islands, forming the Argo-Saronic Gulf and the Argo-Saronic Islands.
 It is surrounded by two regional units: Arcadia to the southwest and Argolis to the north and east.
-The river Inachos drains into the Argolic Gulf near Nea Kios.
+The river Inachos flows into the Argolic Gulf near Nea Kios.

 The main islands in the gulf are Psili, Plateia and Bourtzi, a small island with a Venetian fortress that protects the port of Nafplio.
-The surrounding mountains protect it from the strong summer Meltemi wind.
+The surrounding mountains protect the gulf from the strong summer Meltemi winds.

 The main towns that lie around the gulf are, from southwest to east: